vcxdd/PaintDrops/README.md

 - Paint drops outside the border of the screen gets deleted
 - Adding more paint drops shapes other drops and make space for the new drop.
 - This also features a scalable screen where the change in screen size scales with everything happening in the application (clicks, drawings, game screen size).

-- (NEW) benchmark testing, run the console app PaintDropSimulationBenchmarking to test the performance of the app (Program.cs)
+- benchmark testing, run the console app PaintDropSimulationBenchmarking to test the performance of the app (Program.cs)
-- (NEW) Pressing P toggles between different pattern generationss (phyllotaxis or spiral)
+- Pressing P toggles between different pattern generationss (phyllotaxis or spiral)
-- (NEW) Pressing M generates a pattern depending on the selected pattern from toggle (default: phyllotaxis)
+- Pressing M generates a pattern depending on the selected pattern from toggle (default: phyllotaxis)

+- (NEW) added heart pattern

 ## Setup